The Complete Guide: Cognitive Behavioural Therapy (CBT) for Mental Well-Being

 For instance, if you’re someone who values long-term self-exploration over quick solutions, psychodynamic therapy could be a better fit for you.

-This approach delves deep into your past experiences and unconscious thought patterns to uncover root of distress – imagine John, who unravelled his fear of commitment by tracing it back to his parents’ tumultuous divorce during his childhood.
+This approach delves deep into your past experiences and unconscious thought patterns to uncover root causes of distress – imagine John, who unravelled his fear of commitment by tracing it back to his parents’ tumultuous divorce during his childhood.

 It’s not a quick fix like some people perceive CBT to be, which is one of the common CBT misconceptions.